aboujaoudew/dyn_qual_compil/README.md

 - make clean

 The following commands generate the results from the inputs:
+- make Fig2_prozone242000: to generate the results for the prozone case study, with initial state 242000
+- make Fig3_prozone212000: to generate the results for the prozone case study, with initial state 212000
-- make prozone: to generate the results for the prozone case study
+- make Fig5a_unary_vs_binary200: to generate the results for the unary vs binary case study with initial state 200
-- make unary_vs_binary: to generate the results for the unary vs binary case study
+- make Fig5b_unary_vs_binary700: to generate the results for the unary vs binary case study with initial state 700
 - make models: to compile all models

 The following command compiles dot files into pdf files: